Johannes van Walbeeck: Dutch West India Company

-In 1629, back in the Netherlands, he changed employment from the Dutch East India Company to the Dutch West India Company (WIC).
-In April 1630, he arrived on the ship Neptunus in Pernambuco, after Hendrick Cornelisz Loncq had taken Olinda in February and Recife in March from the Portuguese (who between 1580 and 1640 were governed by Habsburg Spain, with which the Dutch Republic was at war).
-Van Walbeeck immediately was made a member of the Politieke Raad ("Political Council"), the highest level of government in Dutch Brazil.
-Already in the same year, Loncq sent him (as "Admiral of the Brazilian coast") and Maarten Valck to establish a Dutch base on the Chilean coast from which to explore Terra Australis.
-However, due to the colonial conflicts between the Dutch Republic and Portugal, the expedition did not get to its destination.
+After returning to the Netherlands in 1629, van Walbeeck changed employment from the Dutch East India Company to the Dutch West India Company (WIC).

+In April 1630, he arrived in Pernambuco aboard the ship Neptunus, shortly after Dutch forces had captured Olinda and Recife from the Portuguese.
+At the time, these territories were under Spanish rule during the Iberian Union, when Spain and Portugal were governed by the same monarch.

+Van Walbeeck was soon appointed a member of the Politieke Raad ("Political Council"), the highest level of government in Dutch Brazil.
+In the same year, he and Maarten Valck were sent to establish a Dutch base on the Chilean coast from which to explore Terra Australis.
+Van Walbeeck served as "Admiral of the Brazilian coast".
+However, due to the colonial conflicts between the Dutch Republic and Portugal, the expedition did not reach its destination.

 Several more expeditions followed, until in 1632 Van Walbeeck was promoted to president of the Politieke Raad.